-- Series AA Equipment Notes issued in respect of an Aircraft will rank senior in right of payment to other Equipment Notes issued in respect of such Aircraft. - Series A Equipment Notes issued in respect of an Aircraft will rank junior in right of payment to the Series AA Equipment Notes issued in respect of such Aircraft.
+- Series A Equipment Notes issued in respect of an Aircraft will rank junior in right of payment to the Series AA Equipment Notes issued in respect of such Aircraft and senior in right of payment to other Equipment Notes issued in respect of such Aircraft. - Series B Equipment Notes issued in respect of an Aircraft will rank junior in right of payment to the Series AA Equipment Notes and Series A Equipment Notes issued in respect of such Aircraft and senior in right of payment to other Equipment Notes issued in respect of such Aircraft.

-If United elects to issue Additional Equipment Notes with respect to an Aircraft, they will be subordinated in right of payment to the Series AA and Series A Equipment Notes issued with respect to such Aircraft.
+If United elects to issue Additional Equipment Notes with respect to an Aircraft, they will be subordinated in right of payment to the Series AA Equipment Notes, Series A Equipment Notes and Series B Equipment Notes issued with respect to such Aircraft.
 See "Possible Issuance of Additional Junior Certificates and Refinancing of Certificates".